TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Examples.rst

 through, And insert some "transparent" letters which will let the background image shine through into the box.

-Here's an example.
-It is just done with an simple IMAGE cObject but could also get used for GMENUs for example.
-Then you could retrieve the background image from the media field for example.
+Here is an example: It is done with an :ref:`IMAGE cObject <cobj-image>`.
+Then you could retrieve the background image from the media field, for example.

 The base image is the same as above.
 Below's the result - just see
 yourself: